Benmuiruri/rails-mint/README.md

 ## Video Presentation

-- Watch this video Presentation to get up to speed with how the app works.
+- Watch this [video presentation](https://www.loom.com/share/2e7732eeea964d229f3d8b9c77061122) to get up to speed with how the app works.

 ## Live Link